cubed-dev/cubed/README.md

 Cubed uses external runtimes for computation.
 It follows the Rechunker model (and uses its API) to delegate tasks to stateless executors, which include Python (in-process), Beam, Dask, Lithops, and Prefect.

-### Primitive operations
+### Primitive operations and views

-There are a small number of primitive operations on arrays:
+There are a small number of primitives, which are either operations or views.
+A primitive operation produces a new, persistent output Zarr array.
+A view, however, does not create a persistent output array, since the output can be trivially created from the input by some kind of restructuring operation.

 <dl>
   <dt><code>blockwise</code></dt>
   <dd>Applies a function to multiple blocks from multiple inputs, expressed using concise indexing rules.</dd>
   <dt><code>rechunk</code></dt>
   <dd>Changes the chunking of an array, without changing its shape or dtype.</dd>
-  <dt><code>broadcast_to</code></dt>
-  <dd>Expands array dimensions to a given shape by repeating values, but without physically copying data.</dd>
   <dt>indexing</dt>
   <dd>Subsets an array, along one or more axes.</dd>
+  <dt><code>broadcast_to</code></dt>
+  <dd>(View) Expands array dimensions to a given shape by repeating values, but without physically copying data.</dd>
+  <dt><code>reshape_chunks</code></dt>
+  <dd>(View) Reshape an array by reshaping its chunks.</dd>
 </dl>

 (This list may need to be expanded to support structural operations, like concatenation.)

 ### Core operations

-These are built on top of the primitive operations, and provide functions that are needed to implement all array operations.
+These are built on top of the primitives, and provide functions that are needed to implement all array operations.

 <dl>
   <dt><code>map_blocks</code></dt>